Teaching Mathematics, grades 5-12

 hlascs (@) uwec.edu

 A methods course serves as a capstone experience that ties together college mathematics and pedagogy classes by addressing various areas of the Wisconsin Teaching Standards.
-Of course, no one class can fully prepare someone for teaching, but this class is designed to practice skills and develop mindsets for continual improvement after the course ends.
+No one class can fully prepare someone for teaching, so this class is designed to practice skills and develop mindsets for continual improvement after the course ends.

 More course information is available on D2L.